patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ## Features

-To achieve the objectives I have divided the project into 4 main sessions that are included in the menu that is displayed on each page and that always allows you to access them from wherever you are on the site.
+To achieve the objectives I have divided the project into 4 main pages/sections that are included in the menu that is displayed on each page and that always allows you to access them from wherever you are on the site.

+### Sections common to all pages

 - __The landing page image__